JKLeckr/onedrive/docs/USAGE.md

       Create a directory on OneDrive - no sync will be performed.
   --create-share-link ARG
-      Create a shareable link for an existing file on OneDrive --debug-https
+      Create a shareable link for an existing file on OneDrive --data-timeout ARG
+      Set the timeout for activity on an HTTPS connection.
+  --debug-https
       Debug OneDrive HTTPS communication.
   --destination-directory ARG